The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Transfer of knowledge from the past

-“This is one of the main advantages of the program, which has been operating for over 30 years, - an unprecedented array of knowledge and experience!”, - says Zinga Tall.
+“This is one of the main advantages of the program, which has been running for more than 30 years - an unprecedented amount of knowledge and experience!”
+Zinga Tull is sure.
 According to her, such mutual assistance and symbiosis of old and new knowledge were very inspiring.

 You may be interested in: top New York news, stories of our immigrants and helpful tips about life in the Big Apple - read it all on ForumDaily New York.

-Step by step, the scientists worked through the restart of the on-board computer in the simulator located in the control center, while the telescope itself was functioning in a safe mode.
-And on July 15, 2021, NASA engineers were able to successfully launch backup equipment.
-The five-week pause ended, and already two days later, Hubble took new breathtaking images of galaxies!
-The telescope is back in service, thanks to NASA retirees.
+Step by step, the scientists worked through restarting the on-board computer in a simulator located in the control center, while the telescope itself operated in safe mode.
+And on July 15, 2021, NASA engineers were able to successfully launch the backup equipment.
+The five-week pause ended, and just two days later, Hubble took new breathtaking images of galaxies!
+The telescope is back in service, and it's all thanks to NASA retirees.

 Read also on ForumDaily: